joshwright10/NexthinkPSUtils/docs/functions/Get-NxtCampaignUsageInMetrics.md

 Accept wildcard characters: False
 ```

-### -CategoryName
+### -CampaignUID
-Specifies the name of the category to search for.
+Specifies the UID of the Campaign to search for.
-This must be the name of the category without any tags appended to it.

 ```yaml
 Type: System.String